|

 2 pairs of shorts (one doubling as a swimsuit)

-1 pair of thin Thai cotton pants
+1 pair of thin pants

 5 cotton shirts, very thin, picked up along the way.

-3 sarongs, bought along the way - useful for many occasions.
+3 sarongs, bought along the way - useful for laying on the beach, tying up things, and more

 few strips of thin cotton, used to tie up rolled clothing